Learning to Bid Optimally and Efficiently in Adversarial First-price Auctions: Experiments on Real Data

 Note that this approach is entirely nonparametric, and is expected to have a sound performance if the data is indeed stationary.
 In the experiments we always choose the length of the time window to be one day, which is roughly the optimal length of the time window in hindsight for all datasets. \end{enumerate}

 Finally, we remark that as this paper is devoted exclusively to the understanding of the possibly simplest first-price auction model without any external or side information, we are not comparing with bidding policies aided by various sources of side information available in practice.
-The effects of different kinds of side information on the auction performance are of both theoretical and practical importance, and we plan to investigate them and incorporate general side information into our SEW algorithm in future works.
+The effects of different kinds of side information on the auction performance were later studied in \cite{zhang2022leveraging}.